 - How to Train Your Dragon: According to the "Book of Dragons", the Change-wing can use its colorful scales to disappear into any environment.

-- Actual chameleons may not do this, but several species of octopus do this both to hunt prey and to hide from predators.
+- Actual chameleons may not do this, but several species of octopus and cuttlefish do this both to hunt prey and to hide from predators.